camp PLAY is a place we can all belong!

 The museum features themed camps all summer long, as well as during the school year.
 Summer camps are full week camps with a new theme each week…join us for one week, several weeks, or all summer long.
-School year camps are held on days when LPS is closed for planned school-out days and when they are closed for weather events (as museum resources allow).
+School year camps are held on days when LPS is closed for planned school-out days and sometimes when they are closed for weather events.

-Your kids will enjoy learning disguised as play through crafts, experiments, time exploring the exhibit floor, and making friends!
+Your kiddo will enjoy learning disguised as play through crafts, experiments, time exploring the exhibit floor, and making friends!

 To view current Camp PLAY offerings, click here.